tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

    3. Performance Trade-Offs: While some PQC algorithms exhibit slower operations compared to traditional algorithms, others provide specific advantages.
 For instance, ML-KEM requires less CPU than X25519, and ML-DSA offers faster signature verification times compared to Ed25519, although its signature generation process is slower.

 Any application transmitting messages over untrusted networks is potentially vulnerable to active or passive attacks by adversaries, including those equipped with CRQCs.
 The degree of vulnerability varies depending on the application, the underlying systems, the value of the data being transmitted, and the attractiveness of attacking a particular individual, device, or flow.
-This document outlines quantum-ready usage profiles for applications designed to protect against passive and on-path attacks leveraging CRQCs.
+This document outlines quantum ready usage profiles for applications designed to protect against passive and on-path attacks leveraging CRQCs.
 It also discusses how TLS client and server implementations, together with essential supporting protocols (e.g., DNS), can address these challenges using various techniques detailed in subsequent sections.

 # Conventions and Definitions